 Being one of the most ancient capitals in the world, Hanoi is the right place for travelers who are looking for well-preserved colonial buildings, historical attractions, or just a glimpse of the traditional local lifestyle.

 There are numerous war memorials, historical museums, prisons, mausoleums locating right in the heart of the city, especially Ho Chi Minh Mausoleum – the greatest leader in Vietnam history.
-As a multi-cultural community affected by Chinese, French and Russian, Hanoi is not only an old developing city but also offers a vibrant nightlife, amazing local food, and many magnificent tourist attractions nearby, Ha Long Bay for example.
+As a multi-cultural community affected by Chinese, French and Russian, Hanoi is not only an old developing city but also offers vibrant nightlife, amazing local food, and many magnificent tourist attractions nearby, Ha Long Bay for example.

 The Huc Bridge